Snaps update automatically, and by default, the snapd daemon checks for updates 4 times a day. Each update check is called a refresh.

 snap refresh --hold=<duration> <snap1> <snap2>...

 Time duration units can be seconds (s), minutes (m) or hours (h), or a combination of these.
-A value of
+To postpone updates indefinitely, a value of

 $ snap refresh --hold=24h firefox General refreshes of "firefox" held until 2022-10-26T14:10:53+01:00